MetaMask/metamask-docs/docs/guide/rpc-api.md

 if any parameter is incorrectly formatted.
 In addition, MetaMask will automatically reject the request under the following circumstances:

-- If the RPC endpoint doesn't respond to RPC calls from the extension's background page (if you use an origin allowlist, `chrome-extension://nkbihfbeogaeaoehlefnkodbefgpgknn` must be allowed).
+- If the RPC endpoint doesn't respond to RPC calls.
+  NOTE: Calls are made from the extension's background page, _not_ the foreground page.
+If you use an origin allowlist, they will be blocked.
 - If the RPC endpoint returns a different chain ID when `eth_chainId` is called.
 - If the chain ID corresponds to any default MetaMask chains.